Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/how-to-setup-lacp-on-node/guide.en-gb.md

 We will also see how to configure **bonding** (logical grouping of multiple network interfaces into a single virtual interface) within your instance to fully leverage **LACP**.

 > [!warning]
-> A standard user cannot setup LACP by themselves.
+> Standard users cannot setup LACP by themselves.
 > You must be an **admin**, or have **available nodes** in your OpenStack project.
 >
 > It is recommended to setup LACP **before** deploying an instance.
 > This guide **does not cover** configuring a node that is already in production.

 ## Why Use LACP?